lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 .. image:: quassel-spellcheck.png

-To have additional settings on highlights use the :guilabel:`Highlights` tab.
+To have additional settings on highlights like when someone says your name in a channel and it appears in a different color use the :guilabel:`Highlights` tab.
 To add other words or names to highlight you can press the :guilabel:`Add` button.
 To change what you want a name or word to be highlighted double click on the :guilabel:`Name` column.
 To toggle enabling being highlighted by the name check or uncheck the checkbox in the :guilabel:`Enabled` column.
 To make being highlighted case sensitive check the checkbox in the checkbox in the :guilabel:`CS` column.
 To use a regular expression for the rule to highlight check the checkbox in the :guilabel:`RegEx` column.
 To remove this highlight rule press the :guilabel:`Remove` button.

 .. image:: quassel-pref-highlights.png